jacob-pro/individual-project/dp3t/README.md

  - Android apps use Google DNS

 Android SDK / Emulator:
- - Requires KVM nested virtualization (must be enabled on host) - lower performance
+ - Requires KVM nested virtualization (must be enabled on host) - slower performance
  - Apps use the same name resolution as the VM
  - More features: sensor simulation, GPS etc.